 I’d like readers to please look at this video below, uploaded by Marc Latham in the UK.
 In it, he reads a letter directed to all elders in the congregations of Jehovah’s Witnesses, telling them to conduct an “Audit of Files” and destroy personal notes made by elders during judicial committee meetings, among other items.
-Marc reads this letter word-for-word, emphasizing certain points, and then notes the different investigations taking place in the UK, including the Goddard Inquiry.
+Marc reads this letter word-for-word, emphasizing certain points, and then notes the different investigations taking place in the UK, including the Goddard Inquiry, or IICSA.

-As I bring out in this post, the Goddard Inquiry has stipulated that organizations like Jehovah’s Witnesses not destroy anything when it comes to records related to their care of children.
+As I bring out in this post, the IICSA or Goddard Inquiry has stipulated that organizations like Jehovah’s Witnesses not destroy anything when it comes to records related to their care of children.
 Doing so is a criminal matter.
 At the end of the video, Marc very accurately puts the question to the elders in the congregations if they’re ready to defy these legal orders, and in so doing, basically elevate the JWs and the religion above the process of protecting children.

 Now look at this video, and the part I want you to note is at the very beginning, at about the 1:45 mark.

 Notice how Marc refers to that first video above, and points out that a certain person wrote to a journalist and stopped her from talking to Marc and to “not bother” with the story at all.
 Marc refers to this person’s actions as a “cardinal sin” with activism; we should all have one aim and that aim should not be to “scupper” a story of any sort.
 As he said, this person was working against an entire team of activists and was doing this on the subject of child rape and molestation.
 Marc is too much of a gentleman to state this person’s name publicly.